shaneoston/storefront-backend/README.md

 `yarn && yarn create-dev-db`

-`yarn create-db` runs a script that uses db-migrate to create a new database called `full_stack_dev` and runs the migrations to create the tables.
+`yarn create-dev-db` runs a script that uses db-migrate to create a new database called `full_stack_dev` and runs the migrations to create the tables.
 This script assumes you have installed `postgres` on your local system and the server is running.

 To run the app in dev mode execute `yarn start`.
 ### Test mode